-- No more additional costs to power and maintain on-premise servers, cloud allows you to reduce your energy costs.
+- No more additional costs to power and maintain on-premise servers, the cloud allows you to reduce your energy costs.

-- You can avoid huge licencing costs and upfront investments by choosing the right Cloud based servers.
+- You can avoid huge licencing costs and upfront investments by choosing the right Cloud-based servers.

-- Cloud based server hosting is based on a Pay-as-you-go model which ensures operational efficiency.
+- Cloud-based server hosting is based on a Pay-as-you-go model which ensures operational efficiency.

-- Cloud based servers always keep you updated and competitive, provider updates are relayed regularly along with service management options.
+- Cloud-based servers always keep you updated and competitive, provider updates are relayed regularly along with service management options.

 Why Migrate to Cloud?

-In this fast-paced business environment there is no such question like Why Migrate to Cloud.
+In this fast-paced business environment, there is no such question like Why Migrate to Cloud.
 Your business cannot expect your workforce which is scattered across the globe to meet at a single office or share the same office space to collaborate and work on your IT projects.
 This involves tremendous costs and cloud-based hosting and sharing can drastically eliminate this kind of costs.

-- In order to meet the increasing business demand, resources need to be scaled and cloud can make it possible more easily and efficiently.
+- In order to meet the increasing business demand, resources need to be scaled and the cloud can make it possible more easily and efficiently.

-- Cloud eases your client’s challenges involved in setting up multi-geographic tech infrastructure as part of expansion strategy.
+- Cloud eases your client’s challenges involved in setting up multi-geographic tech infrastructure as part of the expansion strategy.